mochatek/MovieSieve/README.md

 # MovieSieve

-Desktop application developed using python-eel and svelte, which lets you filter movies from any folder of your choice, on the basis of genre, search movies by name, and see basic details of the movie.
+A Portable GUI application developed using python-eel and svelte, for managing movie collection.

 ![MovieSieve](https://github.com/mochatek/MovieSieve/blob/master/Screenshot.jpg)

+## Features

+- Filter movies in your movie folder based on genre
+- Search movies by name or year of release
+- Display basic details about the movie on selecting
+- In case details for any movie is unavailable in MovieSieve, you can either fetch it using its IMDb ID or manually add the details
+- Export/Import movie data as moviesieve (.ms) file
+- Save movie data for offline use

 ## Prerequisites